-Gas string trimmers are an invaluable resource to the lawn and yard enthusiast to trim and edge your spaces, and help keep weeds at bay in hard to reach places- such as under your decking and against chain link fences.
+Gas string trimmers are an invaluable resource to the lawn and yard enthusiast to trim and edge your spaces and help keep weeds at bay in hard to reach places- such as under your decking and against chain link fences.

 There are a variety of gas string trimmers on the market, the most noticeable difference being their overall design.
-They are sold as either a straight shaft or curved shaft model, and depending on what you need your trimmer for specifically, your overall decision is going to be based upon versatility and personal comfort.
+They are sold as either a straight shaft or curved shaft model, and depending on what you need your trimmer for specifically, your overall decision is going to be based on versatility and personal comfort.

 So which is best for you?
 Read on for a detailed breakdown of the string trimmer straight vs curved model showdown!

 STRING TRIMMER STRAIGHT VS CURVED SHAFT COMPARISON TABLE

 |String Trimmer Curved Shaft||Arched driveline resulting in less torque||Shorter shaft resulting in balance and ease of use in close areas||Nylon line||Averages 8 lbs||Costs average $100||Trims weeds along borders and hard to reach areas|

 |String Trimmer Straight Shaft||Level driveline keeps power consistent||Longer shaft resulting in longer reach||Nylon line with adaptability for accessories||Averages 10-12 lbs||Costs average $200+||Trims weeds along borders, hard to reach places, and under obstacles.
 Edges lawns and rockscapes.|

 - Throws debris